Justreadingbro/Hand-Tracking-and-video-controller/README.md

 - Windows 10 or 11
 - Python 3.7+
-- Webcam or phone camera (works with Phone Link or virtual webcam apps)
+- Webcam or Phone Camera
+  (Use Phone Link, DroidCam, or OBS Virtual Camera)

 ---